 C. Classroom Computer Usage

-deems to be appropriate.
+the professor deems appropriate.

 - When computers or other electronic devices are used in the classroom, all sound should